-- Consider rezoning of Main Street to allow for mixed uses such as professional offices, markets, small restaurants, or hardware stores, in an effort to reduce the need for vehicle use, encourage walking, and creating a place for local jobs. - Develop the former Doane property to provide for a variety of housing options for local residents.
-This would include market-rate units and units that would be affordable to senior and handicapped persons.
+- Consider rezoning of Main Street to allow for mixed uses such as professional offices, markets, small restaurant, or hardware store, in an effort to reduce the need for vehicle use, encourage walking, and creating a place for local jobs. - 2.
+Develop the former Doane property to provide for a variety of housing options for local residents, from market rate, to affordable, to senior, to handicapped.
 Supplement this housing development with other uses such as office commercial and retail. - 3.
 Educate the public about the relationship between land use and sustainability.
 Change is not easy, but short term thinking should not outweigh long term planning.